Ernst Hanfstaengl: Cooperation with United States

-In 1942, Hanfstaengl was turned over to the U.S., worked for U.S. President Franklin Roosevelt's "S-Project" and revealed information on approximately 400 Nazi leaders.
+In 1942, Hanfstaengl was turned over to the U.S., working for U.S. President Franklin Roosevelt's "S-Project" to gather information on approximately 400 Nazi leaders.
 He provided 68 pages of information on Hitler alone, including personal details of Hitler's private life.
 In 1943, he helped Henry Murray, the director of Harvard University's psychological clinic, Walter Charles Langer, a psychoanalyst, and other experts create a report for the Office of Strategic Services, titled Analysis of the Personality of Adolph Hitler.

 In 1944, Hanfstaengl was handed back to the British, who repatriated him to Germany at the end of World War II.
 William Shirer, a CBS journalist who resided in Nazi Germany until 1940 and was in frequent contact with Hanfstaengl, described him as an "eccentric, gangling man, whose sardonic wit somewhat compensated for his shallow mind."

 Hanfstaengl wrote Unheard Witness (1957), which was later re-released as Hitler: The Missing Years, about his experiences.
-In 1974, Hanfstaengl attended his 65th Harvard reunion, where he regaled the Harvard University Band about the authors of various Harvard fight songs.
+In 1974, Hanfstaengl attended his 65th Harvard reunion, where he regaled the Harvard University Band with stories about the authors of various Harvard fight songs.